Certified court interpreter for Czech

 Official interpreting in a courtroom, at Czech registry office, meeting before the notary, shareholders' meeting, police, immigration office (for details see the tab Interpreting).

+I am registered on the List of Court Experts and Interpreters of the Czech Ministry of Justice.
 I was appointed Certified Court Interpreter by the Regional Court in Brno in 1998.

 Letter of appointment – Certified Court Interpreter